Taxi (TV series): Opening and closing sequence

 The opening titles show a Checker cab driving east across the Queensboro Bridge.
 The footage originally was intended as a "bridge" between scenes and is only about fifteen seconds long; parts of it are repeated to fill the opening.
-Driving the vehicle is cast-member Tony Danza.
-The closing version consisted of a cab driving into the night.
+Driving the vehicle is cast member Tony Danza.
+The closing version consisted of Cab 804, the drivers' favorite cab ("Memories of Cab 804"), driving into the night.

 Theme music

 Bob James wrote the opening theme, "Angela", which had been intended for a sequence in episode #3 ("Blind Date").
 The producers liked this slower, more melancholic tune better than the up-tempo opening theme they had originally chosen ("Touchdown"), and were able to make the switch before the first episode aired.
 Both songs are on James's 1978 album, Touchdown.

+It uses the "Sunny" chord progression.

 In 1983, James released The Genie, an LP containing much of the incidental music he had written for Taxi during its run.

 Syndication

-Reruns of Taxi began airing in syndication in 1983 on 64 television stations immediately after NBC cancelled the program.
-It has been airing in syndication every year since.
+Reruns of Taxi began airing in syndication in 1983 on 64 television stations immediately after NBC's cancelation; It has been airing in syndication since.
 The program also aired on Nick at Nite from 1994 to 2001.
-Taxi currently reruns Sunday nights on MeTV as part of the "Last Laughs" block.
-Hulu, Pluto and Amazon Prime have all the seasons, but as of February 2023, only Paramount Plus has every episode, including some available with their original music for the first time outside of the original and syndicated runs.
+Taxi previously aired reruns Sunday nights on MeTV as part of their "Last Laughs" block.
+Hulu, Pluto TV and Amazon Prime Video have all five seasons; however, as of February 2023, only Paramount+ has every episode, including some available with original music for the first time outside of the original and syndicated runs.

 In the UK, Taxi aired on BBC1 with repeats airing on Paramount Comedy 2 and CBS Drama.
-As of 2020, the series has been airing weeknights on Decades as part of their “Smart Coms Across The Decades” block.
-Decades has also aired “Taxi” as a weekend binge.
+As of 2020, the series has been airing weeknights on Decades (later rebranded as Catchy Comedy) as part of its “Smartcoms Across The Decades” block (later re-named as the "Smart and Catchy Sitcoms" block).
+Taxi has also aired on Decades (now Catchy Comedy) as part of their weekend binges called "The Decades Binge" (later renamed to "The Catchy Binge" when it was rebranded to Catchy Comedy), with its most recent binge on April 13, 2025.